1970 Quebec general election

 The 1970 Quebec general election was held on April 29, 1970, to elect members of the National Assembly of Quebec.
-The former Legislative Assembly had been renamed the "National Assembly" in 1968.
-The Quebec Liberal Party, led by Robert Bourassa, defeated the incumbent Union Nationale, led by Premier Jean-Jacques Bertrand.
+The former Legislative Assembly had been renamed the "National Assembly" in 1968, with its members now known in English as Members of the National Assembly (MNAs).

+In the election, the Quebec Liberal Party, led by Robert Bourassa, defeated the incumbent Union Nationale, led by Premier Jean-Jacques Bertrand.

 This election marked the first appearance by a new party, the sovereigntist Parti Québécois, led by former Liberal cabinet minister René Lévesque.
 The PQ won a modest seven seats and came second in the popular vote, although Lévesque was defeated in his own riding.

 Only a few months after the election, Quebec faced a severe test with the October Crisis, in which Liberal cabinet minister Pierre Laporte was kidnapped and assassinated by the Front de libération du Québec, a violent pro-independence group.

 The Union Nationale, which had governed Quebec through most of the 1940s and 1950s, would never come close to winning power again.
 This was partly because a significant number of the Union Nationale's younger supporters had embraced sovereigntism and shifted their support to the PQ.

+Campaign

+The Liberals, Unionists and péquistes all fielded full slates, and the créditistes also nominated 99 candidates, so most constituencies experienced at least four-way contests: